christianlarsen/rpg-structure/README.md

 ## Features

-At the moment, the extension allows you to insert a name for the structure, a dimension, a type (*auto, *var, or default), and for the fields, you can insert the name, the type, and size, and a possible init value.
+The extension allows you to insert a name for the structure, a dimension, a type (*auto, *var, or default).
+For the fields, you can insert the name, the type, and size (these three fields are required), and a possible init value.
 The code of the structure in free RPG is inserted in the place of the code where you execute the extension.
+See the "Know issues", to see what is not done at the moment, and what is going to be implemented in the next versions.

+## How to use

+Once active, press Ctrl+Shift+P or F1, and search for "RPG structure" to easily run the extension.
+You must have an active editor and the source code must be RPGLE or SQLRPGLE.
+You can also add "RPG Structure" to the taskbar and use it by simply clicking the button.

 ## Requirements